Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 When starting, it's useful to run a _self test_ to confirm that your Pioreactors are all working as expected.
 [How to run a self-test.](/user-guide/running-self-test)
 :::

 On the _Pioreactors_ page, you should see at least one Pioreactor under _Active Pioreactors_.
-You can start an [activity](/user-guide/activities) using the "Manage" button.
+You can start an [activity](/user-guide/activities) using the "Control" button.
 Once started, you can pause (and then resume) or stop jobs.
-Clicking the "Manage all Pioreactors" button will give you control to start and stop activities on all active Pioreactors.
+Clicking the "Control all Pioreactors" button will give you control to start and stop activities on all active Pioreactors.

 ![](/img/user-guide/02-experiment-basics/04-set-up-an-experiment/pioreactor_page_manage.png)